-1. Engine management system has detected a sensor problem.

-Press and hold the Start/electronic reverse button in order to move vehicle.
-Contact an authorized Ski-Doo dealer.
+- 1. Engine management system has detected a sensor problem. - Press and hold the Start/electronic reverse button in order to move vehicle.
+Seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.